PRESS ROOM - Why are Parents Confused?

 - Parents feel that their child’s feelings are important and theirs aren’t.

-- Parents don’t know how to judge what a child has learned at the end of a difficult situation between them and their child.
+- Parents don’t know how to determine what a child has learned at the end of a difficult incident between them and their child.

-B. Annye Rothenberg is a child/parent psychologist specializing in parenting issues of typical families with young children.
-Her new books, Mommy and Daddy Are Always Supposed to Say Yes … Aren’t They?, and Why Do I Have To? help parents cope with these quandaries.
-They teach preschoolers and their parents in groundbreaking two-section books that are receiving rave reviews from parents and professionals.
-Dr. Rothenberg’s psychology practice is in Emerald Hills, CA, and she is on the adjunct faculty in Pediatrics of Stanford University School of Medicine.
+B. Annye Rothenberg is a child/parent psychologist specializing in parenting issues of typical families with children from infancy through age ten.
+Her books help parents cope with these quandaries.
+They teach children and their parents in groundbreaking two-section books that are receiving rave reviews from parents and professionals.
+Dr. Rothenberg’s psychology practice is in Emerald Hills, CA (San Francisco Peninsula), and she is on the adjunct faculty in Pediatrics of Stanford University School of Medicine.
 She is a mother and author of Parentmaking and other textbooks for family guidance professionals.
 She guides parents and also teaches pediatricians and other professionals how to give child-rearing guidance to families.
-Available now are the first two books in a series of five books for preschoolers and their parents on the common issues in child-rearing.
+Available now are the six books in her series for preschoolers and their parents (including Mommy And Daddy Are Always Supposed To Say Yes...Arent' They?, Why Do I Have To?, I Like To Eat Treats, I Don't Want To Go To The Toilet, I Want to Make Friends and I'm Getting Ready For Kindergarten) and the first book in her new series for elementary school kids and their parents, Why Can't I Be the Boss of Me?.
 She can be reached at (650) 364-4466.

 |